-A total of 6 seems to this Suita layer.
+A total of 6 seams to this Suita layer.
 They are highly sought after and come a variety of colors and attributes.
 These are usually hard Suita.

-Becomes the Mouth.
-This indicated the main opening strata.
-This is one of the three stone formations that Japanese whetstones originate from.
-The stratum in this formation is known for producing the hardest and finest stone.
+One of the three Strata groupings along with Chu-Ishi Naori and Ai-Ishi Naori which run through the Kyoto (aka Yamashiro) that the majority of Awasedo are mined from.
+This could be considered the main Geological event most of the stones are pulled from and where the vast majority of Awasedo on the market are from.
 Many mines are connected by this seam, which runs from Maruoyama/Ouchi/Yaginoshima east across the Tamotsu-gawa (Katsura) River, to the Hakka mine, South-East to Okunomon, Ohira, Atagoyama, Ozuku, Okudo, Nakayama, then turns north to Narutaki and Aiiwatani.
 Certain levels of these seam can often matchup between the mines, creating similar stones and colors such as for Aiiwatani and Nakayama.